TerryDev0723/Unicorn_AI/prompt_template/query2mongo.md

     result = collection.find(filter).sort(sort).limit(limit)
   - If "search_type" is false, i.e, filter mode
     result = collection.aggregate(pipeline)
-  The result must be an array that each element refers one cheese.
-And each element must have "sku" field that refers the sku value of cheese.
+  , and the result can be
+    - array of json data of cheeses
+    - count number that user asks
+    - any other information that user asks

 # Available Metadata Fields
 ### showImage